cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 The former one is a tree representation of your program, which you will write matchers against.
 Tokens are the building blocks of your program and represent keywords, identifiers and even indentation etc. We typically want to modify these.

 The [scalafix guide ](https://scalacenter.github.io/scalafix/docs/developers/setup.html) describes how to write rules and there are many existing rules you can learn from.
-So I will focus on the big picture and some things I found difficult.

 ### Syntactic vs. Semantic Rules